digital-asset/ex-models/mongodb-ods/README.md

 The key elements to the demo are listed below:

-1. The DA Ledger
+1. The DAML Ledger
 1. MongoDB running in a Docker container, serving as the ODS
 1. Event Subscriber service ("_listener nanobot_") to consume an event stream from the ledger and create documents in MongoDB
 1. Payload generation process ("_datagen_") - generates documents and pushes these onto a message queue for consumption
 1. A RabbitMQ Pub/Sub queue, running in a Docker container, to accept the documents from datagen, and also handle back-pressure during the data load
-1. Command Submitter workers to pop the documents from the MQ and submit commands to the DA Ledger, utilizing the Digital Asset Application Frameworks
+1. Command Submitter workers to pop the documents from the MQ and submit commands to the DAML Ledger, utilizing the Digital Asset Application Frameworks

 Diagramatically: